ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Change the name of the SSID of the router to be connected to.<br>
 aFRITZ!Box or AFRITZ!Box<br>
 Then enter the password.
 For example: BSecret_pass <br>
-and cWordclock as a name of the BLE beacon that will be shown in your phone Restart the MCU by sending @. <br>
+and cMywordclock as a name of the BLE beacon that will be shown in your phone. (default after a reset:  wordclock )

+Restart the MCU by sending @. <br>
+## CCC
+Entering CCC or ccc will toggle BLE on or off.
+Be careful turning it off.
+When BLE is off the clock can only be controlled with WIFI or the USB serial port.

 ## D Set Date and T Set Time <br>
-If you are not connected to WIFI and have a RTC DS3231 attached you can set time and date by hand.<br>
+If not connected to WIFI time and a RTC DS3231 is attached date must be set by hand.<br>
 For example enter: D06112022 to set the date to 6 November 2022.  <br>
 Enter for example T132145 (or 132145 , or t132145) to set time to 45 seconds and 21 minutes past one o'clock.